brimdata/zq/docs/commands/super-db.md

 ### Locating the Lake

-At times you may want the `super db` CLI tools to access the same lake storage used by other tools such as [SuperDB Desktop](https://zui.brimdata.io/).
+At times you may want `super db` commands to access the same lake storage used by other tools such as [SuperDB Desktop](https://zui.brimdata.io/).
 To help enable this by default while allowing for separate lake storage when desired, `super db` checks each of the following in order to attempt to locate an existing